Frequently asked questions

 Partner with patients: Shared decision making, patient satisfaction and improved outcomes can be enhanced through the use of collaborative communication, improving treatment adherence and promoting the use of self-measured BP monitoring.

-What resources does the AMA provide as part of AMA MAP BP?
+What resources does the AMA provide as part of AMA MAP Hypertension?

 AMA experts will provide coaching to help:

-- Train and assist your clinical team on AMA MAP BP.
+- Train and assist your clinical team on AMA MAP Hypertension.
 With ongoing communication and support from AMA, designated clinical team members will serve as practice coaches to implement the program

 - Co-lead a kickoff event presentation(s) with your faculty, assisting in the creation of content for these events